Before you continue

 • Try to get regular physical activity.
 Even gentle forms of exercise, like walking, are good for your health.

-You should come to the emergency room if you
+You should come to emergency room

-• Have new or worsening symptoms, like:
+Have new or worsening symptoms, like:

-• High temperature without any reason
+High temperature without any reason.

-• Feeling very tired and have no energy
+• Feeling very tired and have no energy.

-• Not being hungry or losing weight without trying
+• Not being hungry or losing weight without trying.

-• Nausea or vomiting
+• Nausea or vomiting.

-• Decrease in urination
+• Decrease urination.

 • Difficulty in breathing